-Fiscal year 2020-21 was the District's first year of operation.
+Fiscal year 2021-22 was the District's second year of operation.
 The District was formed from the reorganization of the Glen Ellen Fire Protection District, the Valley of the Moon Fire Protection District, and the Mayacamas Volunteer Fire Company.
-As such, there was no prior comparative information to be included in the MD&A. The District recorded contribution revenues of \$3,328,719 from the Merger.

-Key financial highlights for the fiscal year ended June 30, 2021 were as follows:
+Key financial highlights for the fiscal year ended June 30, 2022 were as follows:

-- > Total net position was \$8,656,483 which included unrestricted net position of \$5,030,943. - > The District recorded deferred outflows of resources of \$3,747,360 and deferred inflows of resources of \$2,951,130 in order to record the different components required by GASB 68 and GASB 75 for benefit plan accounting and reporting.
+- > Total net position was \$9,434,582 which included an unrestricted net position of \$4,658,645. - ➤ The District recorded deferred outflows of resources of \$16,278,356 and deferred inflows of resources of \$19,722,156 in order to record the different components required by GASB 68 and GASB 75 for benefit plan accounting and reporting.
 Deferred outflows of resources are technically not assets but increase the Statement of Net Position similar to an asset and deferred inflows of resources are technically not liabilities but decrease the Statement of Net Position similar to liabilities.
-See Note 1 in the notes to financial statements for a definition. - ➤ General revenues accounted for \$8,752,830 which was 33% of all revenues.
-Program specific revenues in the form of charges for services and operating grants and contributions accounted for \$14,182,192, or 54%, of total revenues of \$26,263,741. - ➤ The District had \$17,607,258 in expenses, which was directly supported by program specific revenues as noted above and property taxes of \$7,010,393. - Total fund balances of governmental funds totaled \$11,168,704.
+See Note 1 in the notes to financial statements for a definition. - ➤ General revenues accounted for \$9,542,136 which was 51% of all revenues.
+Program specific revenues in the form of charges for services and operating grants and contributions accounted for \$9,207,528, or 49%, of total revenues of \$18,749,664. - ➤ The District had \$18,030,177 in expenses, which was directly supported by program specific revenues as noted above. - Total fund balances of governmental funds totaled \$11,713,993.

-Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2021
+Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2022